Is there a separate admissions procedure for students with disabilities?

 Do I have to disclose my disability?

 It is the right of each individual student whether or not to disclose their disability and request accommodations.
-Should you choose to register with the Office of Disability Services your information remains confidential and you are able to decide who to inform of your recommended accommodations.
-It may be helpful to think about this prior to beginning classes and you are always welcome to meet with a representative in ODS to discuss your options or ask questions.
+Should you choose to register with Student Accessibility Services your information remains confidential and you are able to decide who to inform of your recommended accommodations.
+It may be helpful to think about this prior to beginning classes and you are always welcome to meet with a representative in SAS to discuss your options or ask questions.